-Note that response assessment in this trial will require contrast-enhanced AND low dose CT to be performed in addition to PET scans as the definition of progressive metabolic disease (PMD) takes account of the Refinement of the Lugano Classification Response Criteria for Lymphoma in the Era of Immunomodulatory Therapy (Cheson et al. 2016) and introduces the category of indeterminate response.
+Note that response assessment in this trial will require contrast-enhanced AND low dose CT to be performed in addition to PET scans at PETO, PET4 and PET8 timepoints as the definition of progressive metabolic disease (PMD) takes account of the Refinement of the Lugano Classification Response Criteria for Lymphoma in the Era of Immunomodulatory Therapy (Cheson et al. 2016) and introduces the category of indeterminate response.
 Both of these categories use FDG uptake AND the sum of the product of perpendicular diameters (SPD).
 See Appendix C.